Environmental Impact Assessment (LCA and GHG Protocol)

 Table of Contents

 In order to achieve carbon neutrality, there is a need to improve the management system to optimize the use of all energy, including electricity and heat generated during power generation.
-In particular, unlike offices, factories, and other facilities that operate on a regular basis, R&D facilities face challenges in visualizing, standardizing, and optimizing energy use due to the increasing complexity and diversity of tests and experiments conducted on a non-routine basis.
+Optimizing energy consumption in this dynamic environment requires tailored and flexible approaches.

 Over the years, HORIBA has cultivated expertise in energy solutions "Generate (optimal control of power generation)" and "Use (efficient operation of energy)".
 In addition, HORIBA will add the energy system solution "Store (optimal adjustment of energy storage system)" using hydrogen and batteries, which will be developed in the future, to realize total "Optimization (energy management)" of energy as a whole.

 At the core of this energy management technology is integrated lab management system inclucing our proprietary test automation system, STARS Enterprise.
 This facility adjustment and control solution, designed specifically for R&D centers with large fluctuations in energy demand, achieves significant energy savings based on "visualization and bird's-eye view of facility operation," "pattern recognition of demand fluctuation factors," and "coordinated control of R&D facilities" in response to energy consumption patterns of "unreasonableness, wastefulness, and irregularity.
 We realize significant energy savings.

 HORIBA has been selected by the New Energy and Industrial Technology Development Organization (NEDO) for its grant program, "Program for Promotion of R&D and Social Implementation of Energy-saving Technologies toward Realization of a Decarbonized Society*1 in FY2023.